oneeve8/kobble-data/content/videonarrativehowto.md

 Check out our videos and tutorials to help you get started, right away!

 ## Welcome to Kobble
-In this tutorial you will learn
+In this tutorial you will learn how to add channels, tracks and items; move and delete items; how to create a Markdown file, a presentation file and

 Kobble is so unique, that you may not have ever seen anything like it before.